Alaska Kenai & Denali Adventure

 About South America

 For travellers looking to explore a more remote corner of North America at a faster (and more active) pace, this eight-day journey through Alaska’s vast vistas is just the ticket.
 Catch the state’s greatest highlights including the imposing Harding Icefield, the enchanting Kenai Fjords, the jaw-dropping Denali National Park, and the charming town of Talkeetna.
 Go north and treat yourself to a week of scenery and smiles.

 Road trip along the scenic Seward Highway.
 Hike to Exit Glacier and Harding Icefield.
 Kenai Peninsula stay.
 Denali NP entrance fees.
 Denali NP dogsled demonstration.
 Full-day excursion to Eielson Visitor Center in Denali NP.
 Free time in Seward.
 All transport between destinations and to/from included activities.

-Hike among glaciers and icefields, discover the history of dog sledding, marvel at the scenery in Denali NP, catch a glimpse of Denali
+Hike among glaciers and icefields, discover the history of dog sledding, marvel at the scenery in Denali National Park, Look for bears in their natural habitat

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.